wilowala/Pitch/README.md

 # Pitch

 ### Description
-Flask application that keeps up a user up-to-date current unfoldings incase one misses news.
-Also, it provides various sources from all over the world that one can choose and read from.
-The application uses News API.
+Flask application that is connected to a database using sqlachemy enabling users to register, login, logout, post a pitch(es), upvote, downvote, comment on various pitches, and see pitches made by other users including themselves.

 ### Setup instructions
  ##### You must have the following installed to run this app